status-im/nim-toml-serialization/README.md

   - [iarna toml test suite](https://github.com/iarna/toml-spec-tests)
   - [burntsushi toml test suite](https://github.com/BurntSushi/toml-test)

-## Non standard features
+## Nonstandard features
 - TOML key comparison according to the spec is case sensitive and this is the default mode for both encoder/decoder.
-But nim-toml-serialization also support:
+But nim-toml-serialization also supports:

   - Case insensitive key comparison.
   - Nim ident sensitivity key comparison mode (only the first char is case sensitive).

-  TOML key supports Unicode chars but the comparison mentioned above only applied to ASCII chars.
+  TOML key supports Unicode chars but the comparison mentioned above only applies to ASCII chars.

-- TOML inline table disallow newline inside the table. nim-toml-serialization provide a switch to enable newline in inline table via `TomlInlineTableNewline`.
+- TOML inline table disallows newline inside the table. nim-toml-serialization provides a switch to enable newline in an inline table via `TomlInlineTableNewline`.

 - TOML standard does not support xHH escape sequence, only uHHHH or UHHHHHHHH.
-  Use `TomlHexEscape` to enable this feature, otherwise it will raise exception.
+  Use `TomlHexEscape` to enable this feature otherwise it will raise an exception.

 - TOML standard requires time in HH:MM:SS format, `TomlHourMinute` flags will allow HH:MM format.

 ## Keyed mode
-When decoding, only object, tuple or `TomlValueRef` allowed at top level.
+When decoding, only objects, tuples or `TomlValueRef` are allowed at top level.
-All others Nim basic datatypes such as floats, ints, array, boolean must be a value of a key.
+All other Nim basic datatypes such as floats, ints, arrays, and booleans must be a value of a key.

 nim-toml-serialization offers `keyed` mode decoding to overcome this limitation.
-The parser can skip any non-matching key-value pair efficiently because the parser produce no token but at the same time can validate the syntax correctly.
+The parser can skip any non-matching key-value pair efficiently because the parser produces no token but at the same time can validate the syntax correctly.

 ```toml
 [server]